YOUR CART

 Batteries are the power source for vape devices, providing the electricity needed to heat the atomizer and operate the device. vape devices use batteries that are typically rechargeable lithium-ion batteries, chosen for their high energy density, reliability, and rechargeability.

-Proper handling and maintenance of batteries is critical to user safety.
-Users should follow vape company’s recommendations for charging, storage and use to prevent accidents such as short circuits, overcharging and thermal runaway.
+Proper handling and maintenance of batteries are critical to user safety.
+Users should follow the vape company’s recommendations for charging, storage, and use to prevent accidents such as short circuits, overcharging, and thermal runaway.
 Inspecting the battery for signs of damage or wear and replacing it as needed will help keep the vape device operating safely and reliably.

 Also known as vape juice or vape juice, vape liquid is a solution of propylene glycol (PG), vegetable glycerin (VG), flavoring agents, and nicotine.
 It is used as a fuel for vape devices to provide the flavor, throat hit, and vapor production that users crave.